The Adventure Girls: The Adventure Girls at Happiness House

-Doctor Elton is flown to Briarhurst once he is found.
-The necessary operation is performed, Phyllis is informed of the "fantastic fairy story" of her upbringing, and familial harmony is restored.
-The final chapters relate the more day to day aspects of life at Briarhurst College.
-Janet is thrown from a horse (chapter 16), Gale pretends to drown to coax Phyllis from her wheelchair (chapter 17), and Phyllis rescues horses from a burning stable, collapses, and is rescued in turn by Gale (chapter 19).
+The final chapters relate the more day-to-day aspects of life at Briarhurst College.
+Janet is thrown from a horse, Gale pretends to drown to coax Phyllis from her wheelchair, and Phyllis rescues horses from a burning stable, collapses, and is rescued in turn by Gale.
 The final chapter sees the girls after their final classes discussing summer plans, for which Doctor Elton has offered the use of his yacht.
 No fourth book was ever published, but The Adventure Girls at Happiness House closes with a promise for more adventure:

 "Suppose we leave the Adventure Girls here, discussing their plans for the summer.
 We shall join them again for more excitement in The Adventure Girls on Vacation."